 If you don’t mind the $300 price tag, you’d be able to deploy sales funnels in a few minutes, launch an affiliate program for your business, and even have marketing automation kicking off after your leads start coming through.

 For serious business owners and marketers who don’t like the DIY approach, Clickfunnels is really for you.
 If the thought of working with different platforms and tools only to stitch them all together is daunting for you, go for Clickfunnels by all means.

 However, watch out For These Before Investing In Clickfunnels:

 Any product with an army of affiliates tends to have hype around it.
 Too many blog posts and even videos extolling the virtues of the product.
-I am not against affiliates (they do what they have to do).
+I am not against affiliates (they do what they have to do.
+Heck, I do affiliate marketing too).
 But this is also when you have to watch out for the hype and look even more carefully than you normally would.